 It’s as easy as setting aside five minutes a day.

-Of course, you will have to look up new words, but limit the number each day and make sure that you use them over and over again so that you really learn them.
+Of course, you’ll have to look up new words, but limit the number each day and make sure that you use them repeatedly so that you really learn them.

 Here are some ideas: